Generating Evidential BEV Maps in Continuous Driving Space: Method

 \subsection{Framework}

 The overview of the GevBEV map framework is shown in Figure \ref{fig:pipeline}.
-It takes as input the point cloud data (Pcd) and trains multiple heads for multi-task learning.
+It takes as input the point cloud data from ego and cooperative vehicles and trains multiple heads for multi-task learning.
 Concretely, a U-Net-based backbone network first learns and aggregates deep features of different resolutions from the input point clouds.
-The aggregated features for voxels of different sizes are notated as $P_s$, where $s$ is the downsampling ratio relative to the predifined input voxel size. $P_0$ are the learned features for each point in the point cloud.
+The aggregated features for voxels of different sizes are notated as $P_s$, where $s$ is the downsampling ratio relative to the predefined input voxel size. $P_0$ are the learned features for each point in the point cloud.
 Those features of different voxel sizes are separately input to a road head and an objects head.
 The road head, specified as \textit{Distribution Head}, generates the GevBEV map layer for the static road surface; The objects head, specified as \textit{Detection Head} and \textit{Distribution Head}, detects dynamic objects and also generates the GevBEV map for the object layer.
 We separate the GevBEV map into two layers because objects tend to have smaller sizes compared to the road surface.
 Otherwise, small objects could be smoothed out by the points of surfaces because they are dominating in quantity.
-The aggregated point features are also fed to a semantic segmentation head $\mathcal{H}_\textit{semseg}$ to generate classification results for each point.
-It should be noted that semantic segmentation is not the main task in this work.
-But we use it as an auxiliary task in the training process to learn more robust representations from the data and boost network performance \cite{aux_Liebel2018}.
-Besides, semantic labels can be leveraged to facilitate the point cloud registration between two CAVs and correct the localization errors, as discussed in our previous work~\cite{fpvrcnn}.
-However, semantic labels and localization errors are out of the scope of this paper, and hence will not be further considered.
-In this paper, we focus on generating evidential BEV maps.
-We use evidential loss $\mathcal{L}_\textit{edl}$, which is the same loss as for the distribution head, to constrain this head during learning.
 We explain each module of the framework, \ie~\textit{U-Net-based backbone}, \textit{Detection Head}, and \textit{Distribution Head}, in the following in detail.

 \paragraph{\textbf{U-Net}} Given its high performance on point-wise feature extraction and representation, U-Net~\cite{ronneberger2015u} is utilized as the backbone of our model.
 Figure \ref{fig:pipeline} depicts the general structure of the U-Net with our customized encoding.
 First, the input features are voxelized with a Multi-Layer Perceptron ($\operatorname{mlp}$) as described by Eq~\eqref{eq:voxelize1},